Low Carb Keto Cauliflower Rice Recipe

 Keto Cauliflower Rice Recipe Overview

-Turning a head of cauliflower into small cauliflower rice granules is as easy as it sounds.
+While being a great keto meal, turning a head of cauliflower into small cauliflower rice granules is as easy as it sounds.
 Grate it with a cheese grater, throw it into a blender or food processor, or shave it with a sharp knife.
 If there is moisture in the granules, you can spread them out on a sheet pan for 30 minutes or so, or squeeze in a paper towel.
 Excess moisture can make the grains a bit soggy sometimes.
 You can buy riced cauliflower frozen in bags at the grocery store, but just like any other frozen veggie, it loses a lot in translation – and it may not be ketogenic!

 The raw granules aren’t really anything to write home about.
 It’s what you do after turning it into small cauliflower rice granules that makes the difference.
 I find that roasted or toasted keto riced cauliflower with browned butter and a bit of sea salt is a far better side dish than any white, brown or wild rice I’ve tasted.
 And anything you could imagine with rice, you can do with riced cauliflower.
 Just use common sense when cooking.
 It’s a vegetable, after all, not a dried rice grain, so you can’t put it in a rice cooker for example.